Handy4ndy/HandyHooks/XahauBirthdayCard/MESSAGE.md

 <p align="center">
 Let’s make Xahau’s 2nd birthday unforgettable!
-Add your wish to the on-chain birthday card in just a few fun steps.
+Add your message to the on-chain birthday card in just a few fun steps.
 </p>

 ---